Vasco Botelho da Costa: Alverca

 On 3 September 2024, Botelho da Costa was hired at F.C.
 Alverca also in the second tier, succeeding Zé Pedro.
 On his debut 12 days later he won 2–1 away to C.S.
 Marítimo, keeping up his record of always winning on his debut, including in youth football; furthermore it was his club's first win in a professional league since 22 May 2005, 7,027 days earlier.

 Botelho da Costa led Alverca to promotion from second place in the 2024–25 Liga Portugal 2, one point behind C.D.
 Tondela.
 He then rejected the offer of a new contract and left, being linked to Moreirense F.C. in the Primeira Liga.

 Moreirense

 On 5 June 2025, Botelho da Costa joined Moreirense on a two-year deal.
 He won 2–1 at home to his previous employers Alverca on his top-flight debut on 10 August, on the first day of the season; in the previous six opening games of his career, he had won five outright and the sixth on a penalty shootout in the Taça da Liga.
+He led the club to 7th place with 43 points, and set a target of 35 for his second campaign.